Allah (SWT) says in the glorious Qur’an:

 Loving words are very important in a marriage, and they need to be there all the time.
 A loving word goes a long way, instilling confidence and security in our spouse’s heart.

-Years ago, Imam Moutie Saban, a local Cape Town sheikh, said on Voice of the Cape radio station that one of the acts a couple should do together is prayer.
+Years ago, Imam Moutie Saban, a local Cape Town sheikh, said on the Voice of the Cape radio station that one of the acts a couple should do together is prayer.

 Prayer is paramount in every Muslim home, and doing this together creates harmony and unity.